-- 1. On the Interact Forms page, click Options for the required form, and then click either View form or Edit form. - 2.
+- 1. On the Interact Forms page, click Options for the required form, and then click either View form or Fdit form - 2.
 Enter information into the fields to test them.

-The example below shows the testing area for a multi-page form.
+The example below shows the testing area for a multi-page form when viewing a form.